-- 21.16 The University will keep the Member informed regarding the number of course registrations.
+22.16 The University will keep the Member informed regarding the number of course registrations.
 There is no compensation for a cancelled course unless it is cancelled within two (2) weeks of the start date.
 Compensation will be paid at the rate of 0.25 of a three (3) credit course stipend if cancelled within two (2) weeks of the start date.
 ABQ courses cancelled within two (2) weeks of the start date will be paid at the rate of a half course stipend for two (2) students.
+Cancellation of courses is not disciplinary and therefore, not grievable.

+22.17 Overload Payments

-Cancellation of courses is not disciplinary and therefore, not grievable. - 21.17 Per Article 17.2(c), payment for overload hours for Laboratory Instructors and Seminar Instructors will apply when the combined Fall and Winter contact hours exceed 24.
-Payments for overload teaching will be paid per past practice and per Article 29.3.
-The hourly overload rate will be one-third of the Part-time Instructor stipend for a three credit course.
+- (a) Overload payments for one three-credit undergraduate course or one three-credit graduate course will be paid \$5,300. - (b) Per Article 18.2(c), payment for overload hours for Laboratory Instructors and Seminar Instructors will apply when the contact hours exceed the number of hours of the Member's workload per Article 18.2.
+Payments for overload teaching will be paid per past practice and per Article 30.3.
+The hourly overload rate will be onethird of the overload stipend.